jngutteridge/hugo-jackgutts-blog/content/posts/007-peaceless-demo.md

 ---
-title: "‘Peaceless’ demo"
+title: ‘Peaceless’ demo
 date: 2023-05-06
-tags: ["Alternative rock", "Demo", "Songwriting"]
+tags:
-category: "Music"
+  - Alternative rock
+  - Demo
+  - Songwriting
+categories:
+  - Music
 ---
 ‘Peaceless’ started off with the title ‘Speechless’.
 The brief was about losing my voice and asking for help, but it turned into another moan.
 It’s another cry for help in a situation bathed in illness.